Fountain55/Fountain55/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently learning CS and Philosophy, but still on a entry level
+- I'm currently learning CS and Philosophy, but still on an entry level
 - How to reach me: haf60@pitt.edu